How and where to bet on Dolidze vs. Hernandez for UFC Fight Night

-How to bet on UFC 319, Du Plessis vs. Chimaev: Where to bet UFC Chicago, betting sites, promos
+How to bet on UFC Fight Night, Walker vs. Zhang: Where to bet UFC Shanghai, betting sites, promos for Saturday

-Here's how to bet on Dricus Du Plessis vs. Khamzat Chimaev when the two meet in the main event of UFC 319 in Chicago
+Here's how to bet on Johnny Walker vs. Zhang Mingyang when the two meet in the main event of UFC Fight Night in Shanghai

-The main event of the UFC 319 fight card is on Saturday at 10 p.m.
-ET in Chicago and features Dricus Du Plessis vs. Khamzat Chimaev in a middleweight title fight.
-Du Plessis (23-2) is from South Africa and last fought Sean Strickland in February 2025, winning by unanimous decision.
-Chimaev (14-0) is from the United Arab Emirates and secured a submission victory over Robert Whittaker in October 2024.
+UFC Fight Night: Walker vs. Zhang features Johnny Walker facing Zhang Mingyang in a light heavyweight bout on Saturday at 6 a.m.
+ET in Shanghai.
+Walker heads into the UFC Fight Night card with a 21-9 record, but is coming off a KO loss to Volkan Oezdemir in June 2024.
+Meanwhile, Zhang owns a 19-6 record and defeated Anthony Smith via knockout in April.

 Sportsbook offers